 1. Closed toe sandals

-The sharpest of all sandal styles, closed toe sandals are a great alternative mules or deck shoes, and look great with shorts or chinos.
+The sharpest of all sandal styles, closed toe sandals are a great alternative to mules or deck shoes, and look great with shorts or chinos.

 2. Open toe sandals

 We love traditional open-toed sandals.
 This classic style is easy to get on or off, making it perfect for the beach or a warm day in the garden.

 Good quality, breathable leather is the way to go.
 Try pairing with stylish shorts – think tan, beige or khaki chino shorts, or perhaps a pair made from ultra-cool seersucker.